Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Police fined 17 people for violating gathering restrictions

 The fixed fines for the gathering restriction order and mask order have been increased from HK$2,000 to HK$5,000.
 At 8 pm, the police received a report saying that someone had gathered outside Sai Yeung Choi Street in Mong Kok without wearing a mask.
 After the police arrived at the scene, they asked the people present to stop gathering and leave immediately.
 However, they were ignored.
 In the end, 13 men and 2 women were involved in breaching the gathering restriction order, aged between 45 and 76, and issued fixed penalty notices to them.
 Two other men were accused of not wearing masks and were charged.
 And a 73-year-old man who was wanted was taken away by the police.

 12 December

 Pro-independence activist Andy Chan acquitted

-Former Hong Kong National Party convener Andy Chan was charged with participating in unlawful assembly and slapped the police chief's helmet after the Liberate Sheung Shui rally on 13 July last year.
+Former Hong Kong National Party convener Chan Ho-tin was charged with participating in unlawful assembly and slapped the police chief's helmet after the Liberate Sheung Shui rally on 13 July last year.
 He earlier denied the crime of illegal assembly and assaulting the police.
-Magistrate Wong Sze-lai pointed to the dispute whether the offender is really the defendant, the prosecutor lacks direct evidence, and the opinions and environmental evidence of expert witnesses are also difficult to identify.
-Based on the doubts, the interests are attributed to the defendant, and the two crimes are ruled not guilty and released in court.
-After the court announced the verdict, someone in the auditorium clapped and cheered.
-Chan hugged Grandma Wong outside the courtroom.
-In an interview with reporters, he stated that the case "reflects the existence of a lot of indiscriminate arrests and accusations," and also said that "it is more comfortable to stay in Hong Kong," and it may not be better to leave Hong Kong.
-He also sent a message to the people of Hong Kong: "No matter where we Hong Kong people are, we must persist in our efforts to survive and survive, and to survive and survive together for our goals."
+Magistrate Wong Sze-lai pointed to the dispute whether the offender is really the defendant, the prosecutor lacking direct evidence, and the opinions and environmental evidence of expert witnesses also being difficult to identify.
+Chan was acquitted in the face of what was considered reasonable doubt about his guilt.